MicroEJ/docs/ApplicationDeveloperGuide/testsuite.rst

 JUnit Compliance
 ----------------

-MicroEJ is compliant with a subset of JUnit version 4.
+MicroEJ JUnit is compliant with a subset of JUnit version 4.
 MicroEJ JUnit processor supports the following annotations: ``@After``, ``@AfterClass``, ``@Before``, ``@BeforeClass``, ``@Ignore``, ``@Test``.